-Plan Category Number of securities to be issued under outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by our stockholders (1) 2,172,934 (2) 6.93 (3) 6,331,855 (4) Equity compensation plans not approved by our stockholders Total 2,172,934 6.93 6,331,855
+Plan Category Number of securities to be issued under outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (\$) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by our stockholders (1) 2,172,934 (2) 6.93 (3) 6,331,855 (4) Equity compensation plans not approved by our stockholders Total 2,172,934 6.93 6,331,855

-Includes our 2012 Equity Incentive Plan and the Employee Stock Purchase Plan.
-(1)
+(1) Includes our 2012 Equity Incentive Plan and the Employee Stock Purchase Plan.

-- Excludes outstanding RSUs, both "time" and "performance" based awards, which do not have an exercise price. - Represents, as of December 25, 2021, 4,538,783 shares of our common stock reserved for future issuance under our 2012 Equity Incentive Plan and 1,793,072 shares of our common stock reserved for future issuance under our Employee Stock Purchase Plan, including 157,642 shares subject to purchase during the purchase periods in effect as of December 25, 2021.
+(4) Represents, as of December 25, 2021, 4,538,783 shares of our common stock reserved for future issuance under our 2012 Equity Incentive Plan and 1,793,072 shares of our common stock reserved for future issuance under our Employee Stock Purchase Plan, including 157,642 shares subject to purchase during the purchase periods in effect as of December 25, 2021.
 Securities available for future issuance under the 2012 Equity Incentive Plan reflects unearned performance-based RSU awards based on the metric "target" level.
 Securities available for issuance will be adjusted accordingly based on the actual units earned.

-Represents 6,000 shares subject to outstanding options, 1,538,813 shares subject to outstanding time-based restricted stock units, and 628,121 shares subject to unearned performance-based restricted stock units.
+(2) Represents 6,000 shares subject to outstanding options, 1,538,813 shares subject to outstanding time-based restricted stock units, and 628,121 shares subject to unearned performance-based restricted stock units.
 The unearned performance-based restricted stock units reflect the "target" number of units that can be earned based on the award metric.
 Actual units earned under grants may vary from 0% to 150% of the "target" number.
 Excludes securities that may be issued under our Employee Stock Purchase Plan.